magneticio/vamp.io/content/documentation/how vamp works/v1.0.0/concepts-and-components.md

 Vamp Workflows are event-driven scripts or small applications that can be used to automate cloud-native deployment strategies, integrate with third-party service discovery registries or send notifications to interested parties, for example.
 Workflows can be run standalone or arranged into multi-stage pipelines.

 ### Gateways
 Vamp Gateways fulfill two essential roles in a microservice architecture: service discovery and exposing services at the cluster edge.
 Vamp Gateways provide a service mesh that allows services to discover the location of upstream services and then directly connect to them safely and reliably.
 Vamp Gateways are also function as API gateways, providing ingress with vhost support, request routing and API composition for microservices-based applications.

+### Release Policies
+Release polices are predefined plans for how a new version of a microservice should be released.

+A release policy consists of one or more steps.
+Each step must have one or more success conditions.
+A condition compares a named metric against a baseline value.
+Policies can use Vamp's out-of-the-box metrics or custom metrics based on any data accessible in Elasticsearch.
+A policy can also define success and failure hooks which are useful when integrating Vamp with CD pipelines.

 ## Vamp Components